 English to Spanish Legal Translation Services

-The number of Spanish speakers here in the U.S. grows every day.
-In fact, the U.S. now has more Spanish speakers than Spain does!
+There is an increased demand for English to Spanish legal translation services in the U.S. The number of Spanish speakers here in the U.S. grows every day.
+In fact, we now have more Spanish speakers than Spain does!
 So, if you do business in Miami, Los Angeles, New York City, Houston, San Antonio, Chicago, Phoenix, El Paso, Dallas, Denver — or any other city that has a large Spanish-speaking population — there’s a very good chance that you’re going to need a trusted Spanish to English legal translation service.

-Luckily, once you have a reliable translation company to work with, you can trust them to handle everything from your depositions, to your legal briefs, to your case summaries, to your trademarks, patents and contracts, to your merger agreements, to your certified documents and Apostille translation.
+Luckily, once you have a reliable Spanish document translation company to work with, you can trust them to handle everything from your English to Spanish deposition interpretation services, to your letters rogatory, legal briefs, case summaries, trademarks and patents, legal agreements and contracts, Spanish employee handbooks, HR policies and procedures, merger agreements, notarized and certified Spanish document translations and Apostille translation services.

-However, you’ve got to find the RIGHT legal translation service first.
+However, you’ve got to find the RIGHT English to Spanish legal translation service first.
 Here’s how you do it:

-Look for a translation service that has specific legal knowledge
+Look for a Spanish to English translation service that has specific legal knowledge

 Even if you’re not a lawyer, you know that there is virtually an entire language worth of legal jargon.
-The last thing you need is for your Spanish translator to get confused.
-After all, even a tiny mix up can lead to huge consequences!
+The last thing you need is for your Spanish translator to get confused when translating legal terms from Spanish to English.
+After all, even a tiny misinterpretation can lead to huge consequences!

 That’s why you need a Spanish translation service with experience in legal matters.
-You need an interpreter who has been to countless depositions and who has translated a variety of certified legal documents.
-Just like you wouldn’t trust your medical translations to someone without any kind of medical knowledge, you shouldn’t trust your legal translations to someone who doesn’t understand all of the ins and outs of the legal process.
+You need Spanish legal interpreters who have been to countless depositions and Spanish translators who have translated a variety of certified legal documents.
+Just like you wouldn’t trust your medical translations to someone without any kind of medical knowledge, you should not trust your legal translations to someone who doesn’t understand all of the ins and outs of the legal process.

-Bottom line — a good legal translation company will have experience in all areas, from administrative law, to tax law, and everything in between.
+Bottom line — a good Spanish to English legal translation company will have experience in all areas, from administrative law, to tax law, and everything in between.

-Find a legal translation service that can work quickly
+Find an English to Spanish legal translation services company that can work quickly

 The term “time is money” applies to just about every business, but the legal industry comes with even tighter deadlines than most.
 Miss one, and your case could be dismissed, your contract could expire, or your competitors could have a chance to swoop in.

-An interpreter handles oral communication — like depositions and court hearings.
-A translator, on the other hand, handles written communication — like your motion briefs and your contracts.
+A certified Spanish to English legal interpreter handles oral communication — like depositions and court hearings.
+A certified English to Spanish legal translator, on the other hand, handles written communication — like your motion briefs and your contracts.
 Just because someone is qualified to interpret for you doesn’t mean he’s qualified to translate for you.
 After all, written communication can be much more complicated, thanks to spelling, grammar, and vocabulary nuances.

 So, think about the exact work you need done before you hire someone.
-If your project includes a lot of paperwork, you’ll need someone who specializes in legal translations.
-And, remember, legal translations can be much tougher than the “average” translation project because there may not always be a direct Spanish counterpart to an English word or phrase.
-In those cases, it will be up to your legal translator to figure out what’s being said and come up with a word or phrase that conveys the same meaning.
+If your project includes a lot of paperwork, you’ll need someone who specializes in legal translations from English to Spanish.
+And, remember, Spanish legal translations can be much tougher than the “average” translation project because there may not always be a direct Spanish counterpart to an English word or phrase.
+In those cases, it will be up to your English to Spanish legal translator to figure out what’s being said and come up with a word or phrase that conveys the same meaning.

-Bottom line — the right Spanish legal translation company can make sure you’re covered in any situation
+Bottom line — the right English to Spanish legal translation company can make sure you’re covered in any situation.